LukeOnuke/AdminTools/README.md

 ## Setup
  - Make sure your server have RCON enabled and running.
  - Run the installer and follow the installation steps
- - Go to the instalation folder* and find a file called `AdminTools.properties`.
+ - Go to the instalation folder* and find the configuration file called `AdminTools.properties`.

-*if installed by .exe, the directory is in Appdata\Local - `C:\Users\Users\AppData\Local\Admin Tools\app`
+*if installed by .exe, the directory is in AppData\Local - `C:\Users\User\AppData\Local\Admin Tools\app`
 *if installed by .jar, the file is in the folder with the .jar

-In the file `AdminTools.properties` edit two values to your credentials
+In the configuration file edit these two values to your credentials

     rcon.host=<ip of your server that hosts rcon>` rcon.port=<port of the rcon - 25575>